 The easiest way to combat this isolation is to make connections with others who know what you’re going through.
 For example, online chronic pain forums and exercise classes tailored for people with arthritis (such as an aquatics exercise class) allow people with chronic pain to find each other and share support and experiences.

 One such place is our Back and Neck Pain Support Group .

 3. Chronic pain is unpredictable

 Each person’s experience with chronic pain is completely unique.
 Two people can have the same condition and be in the same general health, and yet their pain experience can be completely different.

 When it comes to chronic pain, the amount of tissue damage does not necessarily predict the pain that will be experienced.
 This is very true for those with arthritis.
 For example, someone with a badly damaged joint may feel only minor pain, while someone else with only mild joint deterioration can be in serious pain.

 4. Chronic pain doesn’t help the body heal

 Acute pain due to tissue damage from something harmful—like touching a hot surface or a sharp object—acts as a warning to the brain to take evasive action and avoid further injury.
 But with chronic pain, the nerves are sending repeated signals to the brain for no protective purpose.
 Chronic pain can be very frustrating since it is not as simple as finding the cause of the pain and “fixing it,” like in acute pain.
 Even when pain starts as acute pain resulting from tissue damage, the pain can linger long after the tissues have healed.

-5. Chronic pain triggers other health problems.
+5. Chronic pain triggers other health problems

+If you have chronic pain and you struggle with some or all of these factors that make life difficult, seek emotional support from others who understand what you’re going through.
 Also, don’t be afraid to talk with your doctor and share how chronic pain affects your day-to-day, so you can work together on finding appropriate treatment options for both the pain and the suffering.